idaholab/moose/tutorials/tutorial02_multiapps/doc/content/step01_multiapps.md

 ## Sub-App Constraining dt

-By default the MultiApp system will "negotiate" a dt that makes sense for the entire hierarchy: it will choose the smallest dt that any app is currently requesting
+By default the MultiApp system will "negotiate" a timestep dt that makes sense for the entire hierarchy: it will choose the smallest dt that any app is currently requesting

 Let's modify the sub-app to have a smaller timestep and see what happens